1998 Senior British Open: Final round

 Brian Huggett and Eddie Polland tied the lead after the fourth round, to meet in a sudden death playoff, to decide the winner.
-Brian Barnes birdied the 15th and 17th holes to move within a shot of the leaders and had a 20 foot putt on the 18th green to tie, but missed it and finished a shot from the playoff.
+Brian Barnes birdied the 15th and 17th holes to move within a shot of the leaders and had a 20-foot putt on the 18th green to tie, but missed and finished a shot from the playoff.
 Defending champion Gary Player finished tied 12th nine shots behind the leaders.